F-Stack/f-stack/dpdk/doc/guides/nics/nfp.rst

    get the drivers from the above Github repository and follow the instructions for building and installing it.

-   Virtual Functions need to be enabled before they can be used with the PMD.
+   VFs need to be enabled before they can be used with the PMD.
    Before enabling the VFs it is useful to obtain information about the current NFP PCI device detected by the system: